 Another one of his fellow commanders who joined the peace process was recently killed by the Taliban, the former Kunduz Taliban commander added.

 Golestan, another former Taliban commander, and a bodyguard were killed by the Taliban last year in Kunduz Province.

 Mula Nabi, another former Taliban commander from the same province, also was killed with his four bodyguards by militants last year.

 In some cases, those threatened seek sanctuary abroad.
 Mullah Abdul Salam Zahef, the former Taliban ambassador to Pakistan, who called for an Afghan unity government, reportedly escaped to Dubai or the United Arab Emirates in April.
 According to a Taliban source who requested anonymity for security reasons, Zahef fled after being threatened by the Taliban for supporting the peace process.

 Many Taliban leaders who wanted to participate in the peace process with the Afghan government have either been killed or are imprisoned by the Taliban, said Afghan presidential spokesman Aimal Faizi.

 “Some Taliban commanders or leaders who previously participated in peace talks with the Afghan government face some serious problems,” Mohammad Ismail Qasimyar, the HPC’s international affairs advisor, said in agreement.

-The Afghan Interior Ministry is responsible for the safety of every member of the country’s population, ministry spokesman Gholam Sediq Sediqi told Central Asia Online.
-This also applies to those Taliban leaders and commanders who have joined the peace process and whose security is now under threat from other Taliban members, Sediqi added.
+The Afghan Interior Ministry is responsible for the safety of every member of the country’s population, ministry spokesman Gholam Sediq Sediqqi told Central Asia Online.
+This also applies to those Taliban leaders and commanders who have joined the peace process and whose security is now under threat from other Taliban members, Sediqqi added.